Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

 Townhomes or even single-family homes may be built on the edge of the property closest to existing neighborhoods, according to annexation documents: “Detached single family residential may be used as part of a strategy for transitions to adjoining areas.”

-CU has also agreed that housing will be the predominant use of the site — given the extreme need for housing in Boulder — and that 100 dwellings will be built before anything else.
-That number, like many things at this stage, is subject to flux.
+CU has also agreed that housing will be the predominant use of the site — given the extreme need for housing in Boulder — and that 150 dwellings will be built before anything else.
+Five acres will also be set aside for affordable housing, available to the broader community.

 How much traffic are we talking?

-Whatever the eventual trip cap is set at, CU will be held to it.
+CU will be held to those numbers.
 The university will monitor all vehicle trips and issue regular to reports to the city.
 Any traffic over and above agreed-upon limits would have to be mitigated; CU would have 90 days to do so.
 There’s even a limit on the number of special events that can be held at the campus and add more traffic: 12 days per year.

 What is Boulder getting?